Photo by FeaturedPics

 The pills will contain far more flavanols than cocoa-consuming women normally take in, even those who eat a lot of chocolate.
 “To eat enough chocolate to have the effects of these pills, you’d unfortunately gain a lot of weight,” said Anderson, who also directs the Fred Hutch Public Health Sciences Division.

-The study, which will be led by researchers at Brigham and Women’s Hospital in Boston, will be funded by the National Heart, Lung and Blood Institute and Mars, Inc., the makers of Dove Bars and M&Ms.
+The study, which will be led by researchers at Brigham and Women’s Hospital in Boston, will be funded by Mars, Inc., the makers of Dove Bars and M&Ms.

 Smaller studies hint at health benefits of cocoa